wrieg123/tradester/README.md

 # Tradester
 Tradester is a python-based backtesting framework to test trading strategies using futures and equities.
-The current implementation is meant to interface with the data infrastructure I currently have set up.
+The current implementation is meant to interface with the data infrastructure I currently have set up that is available in the dma/ directory.
+Additionally, it leverages cython and python primitives to improve performance and memory management.
+A full calendar of Brent Futures can be tested in ~6 seconds (sans time to load data into memory).

 ## Setup